 Bánh Mì Chả Cá

-Note: This Chả Cá is distinct from Chả Cá Lã Vọng (turmeric fish with dill) in Hanoi.
+This Chả Cá is different from Hanoi’s famous Chả Cá Lã Vọng, which features turmeric-marinated fish with dill.

 7